Visiting professors or researchers, and other visitors on very short stays

 Invitation letter

 You will need an invitation letter for your stay.
 The letter will indicate the type of work authorization you require and the conditions of your stay.
-This letter is essential for your immigration procedures and for entry into Canada.
+It is essential for your immigration procedures and for entry into Canada.

 Immigration procedures